 Clinical photographic documentation of a wound by a skilled medical photographer is an effective way for a medical practitioner to assess healing.
 Photographs can also provide a record of the natural course of treatment, and mitigate liability concerns.
 Read more »

 Working with patients can be a rewarding and challenging experience for a medical photographer.
 Arriving at a patient photography session well prepared can make a real difference in having a successful outcome.
 Here are some tips for photographing children and families.
 Read more »

 Tips & Techniques is a resource tool for sharing expertise and professional experience to professional photographers and visual communicators in the life science community.
-To submit an article for consideration, contact Karen Hensley or the BCA Office.
+To submit an article for consideration, contact the BCA Director of Communications.

 Articles should be your own original material.
 A high quality headshot photo of yourself and a very brief bio should accompany the article submission.